Isthmic Spondylolisthesis: Adult Slip Progression

 The following figures exemplify isthmic slip progression in adults (Fig. 5a, 5b, 5c).
 These serial lumbar spine radiographs (x-rays) demonstrate the progressive nature of the slip.
 The increased spondylolisthesis always coincides with disc degeneration at the slip level.

 Figure 5a.
-Serial radiographs (x-rays) demonstrating
+Serial radiographs (x-rays) demonstrating progression

 of vertebral slippage in the lumbar spine at age 34, 40, and 47.